morse-simulator/morse/doc/man/morse_man_page.rst

 Blender.
 Actuator and sensor objects are attached to robot models, and may be interacted with via a variety of middleware protocols.
 Simulations can be programmed via Python scripts or inside of Blender itself.
-Currently supported middleware includes YARP, MOOS, ROS, Pocoslibs, as well as a plain socket interface.
+Currently supported middleware includes YARP, MOOS, ROS, Pocolibs, as well as a plain socket interface.

 Commands